perty/aoc23/README.md

 The confidence of Copilot is sometimes a bit in the way.
 I get the feeling that it has read the specification correctly and already have a solution.
 I have had confident coworkers, so the feeling is not novel.

 I have not saved the conversion this time, not sure that it is important.

+## Day 9

+Part 1.
+It started with giving me some pseudocode.
+Instead of asking it to implement all of it, I asked for a piece at the time, starting with parsing the input.
+That gave me better understanding of the solution.
+The first try was wrong, but it was easy to fix.